Internet Addiction Treatment

 This means online gaming is not an “official” diagnosis, just a proposed diagnosis in which additional research is needed to better understand.
 We prefer to see internet addiction and internet addiction treatment as a “habit.”
 Habits are learned, and they can be broken.
 Over the course of a lifetime the average person form, and breaks, many habits.

 However, it doesn’t take a Ph.D. level research team to understand that online addictions are a real problem, especially with today’s youth.
 Young people are using online media more and more.

 53% of college students say video games caused them to put off doing academic work.

-Developing strategies helps campers become better students and more self-regulated in their behaviors.
-Our program not only teaches young students the self-regulation skills to avoid endless hours of video games, it also helps them become better planners and teaches them the goal setting process- in invaluable skill for any person to have.
+Developing strategies help campers become better students and more self-regulated in their behaviors.
+Our program not only teaches young students the self-regulation skills to avoid endless hours of video games, it also helps them become better planners and teaches them the goal-setting process- in invaluable skill for any person to have.